bethylamine/bethylamine.github.io/library/glossary.md

 ### Homophobia
 When used to describe the idea of trans acceptance, "homophobia" is code for "not being same-[sex](#biological-sex)-attraction exclusive".

+### KPSS
+"Keep Prisons Single Sex".
+Moral panic hashtag.

+### Men
+Can refer to cisgender men, or transgender women, with about equal probability.
+In some cases it can even refer to cisgender women who they don't like, or transgender men that they're deeply confused by.

 ### Misogyny
 When used to describe the idea of trans acceptance, "misogyny" is code for "not defining women by [biological sex](#biological-sex)".
+Often *not* used to describe behavior such as making fun of women for their appearance (or "being on their knees for a man")

 ### Rapid-onset gender dysphoria (ROGD)
 The conspiracy theory that kids are being brainwashed or peer pressured into identifying as trans.
 Thoroughly debunked in [ROGD](/library/gc-arguments/rogd).

 ### Self ID
 The vague concept that anyone can determine, and insist that others must socially and legally agree to, their gender at any given moment's notice.
-Often paired with moral panic around bathroom predators (which is a fabrication/exaggeration.)
+Often paired with moral panic around bathroom predators (which is a fabrication/exaggeration) e.g.
+#NoToSelfID.

 ### TIM / TIF
 "Trans-identified male" and "trans-identified female"--- terms that misgender and cram [biological sex](#biological-sex)